icdocsoc/emails/markdown/2015-11-25-no-more-industry-events.md

 # Tech News of the Week

-*Shark drones to protect Australian beachgoers from shark attacks*
+*Microsoft Holo Lens to be used in Volvo show rooms*

-**MIT working on giving machines emotions**
+*Shark drones to protect Australian beach goers from shark attacks*

-*Tech giants fight against the weakening of encryption after the paris attacks*
+*Tech giants fight against the weakening of encryption after the Paris attacks*

 ---